OpenDataManchester/Open3P/docs/8_Change_Log/8_1_Change_Log.md

 # Latest Updates
 A document that contains all the changes made to the standard.

+## March 10, 2023
+### Documents
+- Added versioning control so that there can be parrellell versions.
+- Updated Indentifiers page to include information regarding UUID.

 ## January 20, 2023
 ### Documents
 - Added schema images to all Data Specification pages